-‘Teen Mom OG’s Maci Bookout Reveals Son Maverick Suffers From Health Issues
+‘Teen Mom OG’s’ Maci Bookout Reveals Son Maverick Suffers From Health Issues

-Teen Mom OG‘s Maci Bookout is one of the moms on the franchise who seems to have it all together.
-Happily married with three kids, the former teen mom runs her own successful business with husband, Taylor McKinney, as well as appearing on the show.
+Teen Mom OG’s Maci Bookout is one of the moms on the franchise who seems to have it all together.
+Happily married with three kids, the former teen mom runs her own successful business with husband Taylor McKinney, as well as appearing on the show.
 She is also almost ready to release a new tell-all following the success of her original book.

-In the tell-all, Maci Bookout reveals terrible news about her son Maverick: he suffers from health issues and neither Maci nor her husband were aware until rather recently.
+In the tell-all, Maci Bookout reveals terrible news about her son Maverick: He suffers from health issues, and neither Maci nor her husband were aware until recently.
 She opens up about his struggles in her new book, I Wasn’t Born Bulletproof: Lessons I’ve Learned (So You Don’t Have To).

 “Maverick, my third, had more issues with sleeping and was diagnosed with silent reflux.
 It can easily be misinterpreted as fussiness because there are no visible symptoms other than inconsolable crying,” she wrote in her book.

-Silent reflux is also known as Laryngopharyngeal Reflux or LPR and can be a serious and painful condition and can cause a number of issues, according to the Midwest Ear, Nose and Throat clinic.
+Silent reflux is also known as laryngopharyngeal reflux or LPR and can be a serious and painful condition and can cause a number of issues, according to the Midwest Ear, Nose and Throat clinic.

 “The term Laryngopharyngeal Reflux (LPR) refers to the backflow of food or stomach acid all of the way back up into the larynx (the voice box) or the pharynx (the throat).
 LPR can occur during the day or night, even if a person who has LPR hasn’t eaten a thing,” their site reads.